 Every year, the SRC recognizes students and community members, nominated by their peers, for a variety of contributions to our campus community.
-These awards are voted on by the SRC General Assembly and presented at the annual SRC Awards Night.
+These awards are voted on by the SRC Board of Students’ Representatives and presented at the annual SRC Awards Night.

 List of Awards

 GOLDEN MITRE AWARD*

 The Golden Mitre Awards are the highest non-academic honour that graduating students can receive.
 Recipients are elected by popular vote of the prospective graduating class.
 The names of the new members shall be announced at the annual SRC Awards Night.
 Their personal pins and certificates of membership will be presented at the Spring Convocation ceremony.
 Members shall have their names engraved on the Golden Mitre Honour Society plaque in the order of their rank.
 The nomination form for this award can be found here.